concur/developer.concur.com/src/api-guides/travel/hotelservice2/faq.markdown

 ***

-Q: If a property does not have availablity based on the request, how is the expected value for the `RoomStays` element?
+Q: If a property does not have availablity based on the request, what is the expected value for the `RoomStays` element?

 A: `RoomStays` is optional.
 When not included, it indicates the hotel is not available.